During Cormier's trial, Shuman testified

 (3) January 23, 1981—Reckless Conduct w/Dangerous Weapon (5 bullets fired into Walter Young's residence)—indicted—indictment dismissed by District Attorney David Cox and Assistant Attorney General Pasqual Perrino.

-February 18, 1981 — Cover-up of Micheal Cochran murder — During Richard Sargent's July 1986 trial Shuman was asked, “Did you have any understanding with him [Pollard]about his being free from prosecution in the murder?”
+February 18, 1981 — Micheal Cochran murder — During Richard Sargent's July 1986 trial Shuman was asked, “Did you have any understanding with him [Pollard]about his being free from prosecution in the murder?”
 Shuman's response was that “I didn’t make those indications.
 I had to talk with the District Attorney [Christopher Almy] before any type of bargain was made.”

 (4) March 1981—armed robbery—Immunity by District Attorney Christopher Almy in 1986.

 (5) January 1982—Rifles, shotguns, & dynamite stolen during burglaries— Transported from Mass. to Maine and unloaded in Pollard's attorney's vehicle.
 He transports the cache to the Bangor PD with approval from DA David Cox — no charges filed.
 In the report Pollard is called an unnamed client.